 Two of Georgia’s most beautiful waterfalls, on one single trail, and on a 2.5-mile hike, round trip!
 The hike to Blue Hole Falls and High Shoals Falls is one extraordinary adventure.

 The High Shoals Falls Trail travels through a lush, mossy creek valley to one of the largest and most beautiful waterfalls in North Georgia.
 And on the way, the hike passes some prime backpacking campsites, some of our favorites in North Georgia.
 And it visits the smaller yet equally beautiful Blue Hole Falls, a single-drop waterfall with a deep, turquoise pool below.

-With abundant forest beauty and two gorgeous waterfalls, it’s no wonder this trail has long ranked as one of our top 10 favorite waterfall hikes in Georgia.
+With abundant forest beauty and two gorgeous waterfalls, this trail has long ranked as one of our top 10 favorite waterfall hikes in Georgia.

 High Shoals Falls: the hike

 The hike departs a trailhead off the graveled Forest Road 283 north of Helen, GA (view maps and driving directions).
 From the trailhead, the trail begins a steady descent through a forest of towering old-growth trees and gnarly-branched mountain laurel.
 The trail hangs a hard right at .2 miles, dropping and meandering through wide switchbacks as it descends.